 To reduce paperwork and time in the office, our intake forms must be filled out online at least one day prior to your appointment.
 Look out for the email from IntakeQ!

 All Bright Eyes staff members and patients over the age of 2 must wear masks or face coverings while in the office.
 Helpful information from the CDC can be found here.
 For information on facemasks for children, please read this.
-If you have concerns about a dependent who make not tolerate a mask, please asks use.
+If you have concerns about a dependent who may not tolerate a mask, please ask us.

 To further limit interaction, patients will enter in the front door and exit through the rear door.